Introduction

 2. Set up currency and tax rates

 To set up your currency, go to Settings > General > Currency.
-Select the currency you want and define the symbols and decimals to display prices in your online store.
+Select the currency you want and define the symbols and decimals to display in your online store.

 3. Set up shipping and payment methods